GPAlzate/gRPC-gateway-vs-Envoy/README.md

 <a name="recruiter.CompanyResponse"></a>

 ### CompanyResponse
-A response sent by a server, returning a student message and a boolean field indicating a successful transaction
+A response sent by a server, returning a `Company` message and a boolean field indicating a successful transaction